jewettaij/visfd_tutorials/README.md

 segment one cell, segmenting other similar cells will probably be much faster because you can re-use many of the parameters and strategies you used in the past.
-For other species or samples (with thicker membranes, or fainter nucleoids, for example), completely different strategies may be necessary.
+For other species or samples (with thicker membranes, or fainter nucleoids, for example), different thresholds will be necessary.

 By comparison, software like AMIRA is not free and is mostly used for manual segmentation.
-Segmenting one cell is relatively quick and straightforward and can easily be done in a few hours or less.
+Segmenting one cell is relatively quick and straightforward and can easily be done in a few hours or less for bacterial tomograms.
 However these manual results are arguably more subjective and potentially less accurate.